 R. Ranger Dorn, Exercise Coordinator, EIS Council

-A Black Sky Event is one of a number of natural or man-made events that cause widespread, long-term power outages.
-Many of these are taken from history, and others are realistic potentials.
-A Black Sky Event in the 1800s or even much of the early 1900s would not have been much of a life-changing event.
-Starting around WWII and up to today, the need for power to run and manage our complex society has increased exponentially.
+A Black Sky Event is one of a number of natural or artificial events that cause widespread, long-term power outages.
+In the past, for example, the 1800s or even much of the early 1900s, a Black Sky Catastrophe would not have been much of a life-changing event.
+However, the same can’t be said about our current standard of life, introduced to us by the expansion of technology.
+Starting around WWII, the need for power to run and manage our complex society increased exponentially.
 Most of our processes in society are now electric power dependent.
-Loss of power means loss of communications now or soon.
-It means cascading consequences in communities and the supply chain.
-Transportation, water, and wastewater systems require power to function, as do retail of most types.
+Therefore, loss of power means loss of communications and, as a result, cascading consequences in communities and the supply chain.
+Transportation, water, and wastewater systems require electricity to function, as do retail of most types.
 A weeklong loss of power in a region will also cost lives, hospitals, homes, and elsewhere.
-A one-month regional power loss will have many long-term impacts.
-This takes us to what a Black Sky Exercise is.
+A one-month regional power loss will have many long-term impacts, etc.

 How an organization deals with each is the true test of plans and resilience.
 The Black Sky Exercise allows organizations to perform a reality check in a no-fault environment without a bad day happening.
 It allows discretionary time to prepare for that rare but very possible Black Sky Event.
-Consider what happened to the Ukraine this week as an example.
+Consider what’s happening to Ukraine as an example.

 Our annual EARTH EX Exercise provides another opportunity to challenge your assumptions.
 Tens of thousands in over 40 countries have participated in EARTH EX over the last five years.

 So, in the future, rather than taking the “easy route,” why not try a Black Sky Training Exercise?